tmhsplb/opiddailydoc/docs/index.md

 is seeking.
 A Service Ticket for a client with previous history summarizes the requested services in a tabular format.

 ## Remote Operation ID
 In March 2020 Operation ID was shutdown due to the coronavirus pandemic.
 At the time of this writing (April 2020) Operation ID is still shut down and it is not known when it will reopen.
 When the shutdown began, work was begun on a simple extension of OPIDDaily that would allow for providing identification services remotely.
-Remote operation replaces the same-day-service model of identification services that have historically been provided by Operation ID by a virtual platform that allows case managers to submit service requests to Operation ID through the OPIDDaily website.
-The service request replaces the referral letter used in the same-day-service model described above.
+Remote operation is the analog of the same-day-service model of identification services that have historically been provided by Operation ID by a virtual platform that allows case managers to submit service requests to Operation ID through the OPIDDaily website.
+The service request is an electronic replacement for the referral letter used in the same-day-service model described above.

-Under the same-day-service model, there is only a single logged in user, the **TicketMaster**.
+Under the same-day-service model, there is only a single logged in user, the *TicketMaster*.
 The TicketMaster is a volunteer who sits at the front desk and uses OPIDDaily to generate a Service Ticket for each client with a history of previous visits.
-In the remote service model, case managers who work at Operation ID partner agencies login to the OPIDDaily website to submit service requests on behalf of their clients.
-The last step of generating a service request for a client is the printing and signing of the **Case Manager Voucher**.
-The Case Manager Voucher is a piece of paper describing the service request.
+In the remote operations model, case managers who work at Operation ID partner agencies login to the OPIDDaily website to submit service requests on behalf of their clients.
+The last step of generating a service request for a client is the printing and signing of the *Case Manager Voucher*.
+The Case Manager Voucher is a piece of paper describing a service request.
 It includes a disclaimer that makes the client aware that requested services may be denied because of previous visits to  Operation ID for the same services.
 The Case Manager Voucher must be signed by both the client and the case manager.
-The voucher will be retained by the case manager, who will later redeem it for checks covering the requested services.
+The voucher will be retained by the case manager, who will later redeem it for checks covering the expenses of the requested services.

-A service request submitted by a case manager appears on a dashboard monitored by an Operation ID employee.
+A service request submitted by a case manager appears on a service requests dashboard monitored by an Operation ID employee.
 The dashboard is simply a list of service requests placed by case managers working at different agencies.
 When a new service request appears on the dashboard, its arrival is first acknowledged by checking a checkbox on the request.
 This acknowledgment will be seen by the case manager who placed the request, informing him/her that Operation ID is aware of the request.
 The service request will next be used to generate a Service Ticket which will be printed and added to a collection of outstanding Service Tickets.
 When Service Tickets